-Ok, so there isn't really a "Queen Loda" in existence other than on Facebook.
+Ok, so there is no real "Queen Loda" in existence (other than on Facebook).
 But the figure on the left just looked the part.
-A queen of sorts reluctant to take part in the the excited treats of the squirrel behind her.
+A queen of sorts reluctant to take part in the the excited escapades of the squirrel behind her.

-Normally we hear of queens being relunctant to be bethroth to a kings they never met prior.
-But, interestingly in one case it is the parents that are reluctant:
+Normally, we hear of queens being reluctant to be betroth to a kings they never met prior.
+But, in one case, it is the parents that are reluctant:

 "In 1946, Philip asked King George VI for his daughter’s hand in marriage.
 The king agreed on one condition – that the formal announcement of the engagement was delayed until Elizabeth turned 21 the following April.
 According to reports, both the king and his wife Queen Elizabeth were reluctant to approve the marriage out of fear that their daughter was “too young”."
-Source: Historyextra.com*Note: as this is a collaborative product, each finished piece will look unique and different depending on the plastic sent by the customer.
+Source: Historyextra.com

 Dimensions: 13.5" x 15.5" x 2.5" (framed)

 Materials: These LDPE (Low Density Polyethylene) abstract shapes were cut from a sheet of melted everyday plastic bags.
 There are approximately 60-70 bags incorporated.